Account

 Honesty caveat: MyFlightBook has no authoritative “current” meter for a shared plane, and a flight's ending hours may go unlogged.
 So this is the latest recorded hobbs/tach, shown as “as of <date>” — treat it as the last known reading, not a live gauge, and confirm against the aircraft.

-Ripple effects: A synced reading feeds current hours (the max across logs, enrollment, and synced readings), so it flows straight into the maintenance forecast, recurring AD next-due, and the Status grid.
+Ripple effects: A synced reading feeds current tach (reconciled across logs, enrollment, and synced readings — hobbs converted to tach when needed), so it flows straight into the maintenance forecast, recurring AD next-due, and the Status grid.

 Notifications (reminder emails)